Jxhn Martin, M.A.

 Silvia Mavares '18

 Hi there!
 My name is Silvia, and my pronouns are she/her/hers.
-I'm a junior currently studying Law, Jurisprudence, and Social Thought.
+I'm a senior studying Law, Jurisprudence, and Social Thought.
 I grew up in Miami, but I am originally from Venezuela.
-As a Program Coordinator, I hope to create events that bring people together to talk about relevant issues in productive ways.
+As an Education Coordinator, I hope to help start informative and productive conversations about intersectional identities on campus.
 I'm a huge fan of dogs, cooking, and the Boston Red Sox.
-I urge everyone to stop by the QRC because it's an amazing place where remarkable conversations happen.
-If you have any questions or suggestions, email me at email@example.com!
+Come by the QRC and say hi, or email me at email@example.com if you have any questions or suggestions!

 Matthew Holliday '19